 Graffiti art is when text and images are drawn or spray painted onto walls and surfaces, usually in urban, public places and normally without permission.
 The notion of drawing words and images on to walls is not a modern one and can be dated back to Ancient Greece and the Roman Empire.
-Graffiti art was born in 1970s New York, when young people started to use spray paints to cover walls of buildings and the sides of subway carriages.
-Graffiti art has many variations, from the stylised graphic imagery known as wildstyle to boldly aesthetic ciphers, which are referred to as tags and are unique to each artist.
+But Graffiti art as we know it was born in 1970s New York, when people started to use the medium of spray paints to leave their unique signature on public spaces of every kind.
+Graffiti has many forms, from the stylised graphic imagery known as wildstyle to boldly aesthetic ciphers, commonly known as as tags and unique to each artist.

 Graffiti in its truest form is very rarely exhibited within the walls of traditional art institutions although the style, tags and graphic motifs have inspired many modern and contemporary artists.
-The canvases of Jean-Michel Basquiat and Keith Haring which hang in some of the world’s most prestigious museums, such as the MoMA, are hugely inspired by the graffiti scene.
-In more recent years, with the popularity and intrigue for Graffiti art growing, a number of artists, such as Banksy, have presented their installations or graffiti canvases within a commercial gallery setting.
+The canvases of Jean-Michel Basquiat and Keith Haring, which hang in some of the world’s most prestigious museums such as the MoMA, are indebted to the world of street art.
+However, the commercialization of their work did not take full effect until after the 1990s when Graffiti had reached the mainstream.
+In more recent years, with the popularity and intrigue for Graffiti art growing, a number of Street artists, including Banksy, have presented their work in commercial gallery settings.

-This increase in popularity for urban culture and street art has seen many traditional graffiti artists combining their street style and techniques with more studio-based, canvas works.
+The increase in the popularity of Graffiti and urban artistic culture more broadly has spurred many traditional Graffiti artists to combine their street style and techniques with more traditional, studio-based practices.
 Graffiti, especially in the past twenty years, has managed to shake off its association with vandalism and public defacement and has entered the realm of high art.
-While some of the original New York graffiti artists of the 70s such as Lady Pink, Crash and Daze were able to cross into the commercial gallery scene, it is only now that this combination of street and studio style is becoming common practice.
+While some of the original New York Graffiti artists of the 70s such as Lady Pink, Crash and Daze were able to cross into the commercial gallery scene, it is only now that this combination of street and studio style is becoming common practice.